-Given that most products are still reimbursed, the legitimate OTC drug market in Iran is estimated to account for no more than 10-15% of the pharmaceutical market's total value.
+Given that most products are still reimbursed, the legitimate over-the-counter (OTC) drug market in Iran is estimated to account for no more than 10-15% of the pharmaceutical market's total value.
 However, the distinction between OTC and prescription is still unclear - even at the point of sale at the pharmacy.
 OTC medicines are only available at pharmacies and are not marketed or heavily advertised, further restricting growth.
 Moreover, patients are more likely to consult a doctor than self-medicate as an initial means of treatment.

-The key factor influencing future OTC growth is the MOHME's consideration of a programme to remove OTC medicines from the reimbursement list as part of the wider cost-containment drive.
+The key factor influencing future OTC growth is the Ministry of Health and Medical Education (MOHME)'s consideration of a programme to remove OTC medicines from the reimbursement list as part of the wider cost-containment drive.
 The MOHME plans to spend the money saved on OTCs providing more important medicines that are not reimbursed.
 This is likely to impact the market value of consumer health products as patients are forced to pay for the products out of their own pockets.
 The low-income and rural populations will therefore be disadvantaged if the move goes ahead, especially as slow GDP growth forecast over the coming years will also have a negative impact on consumer confidence and ability to pay for non-essential goods.